ll4866/ll4866.github.io/_posts/2025-02-19-extra-credit.md

 ## Summary:

+Notice: Some sections of this document were refined using AI to enhance clarity and readability while preserving the original meaning.
+{: .notice}

 Key points discussed during the event:
 * **K-Anonymity and Extensions:** K-anonymity is a privacy-preserving method that ensures each individual in a dataset is indistinguishable from at least k−1 others based on certain attributes.
 However, it has limitations, particularly when sensitive data is involved.
 To address these limitations, two extensions have been developed: L-diversity and T-closeness.
 L-diversity ensures that within a group of similar records, there are at least l different values for any sensitive attribute, preventing attackers from easily inferring private information.
 T-closeness takes this further by ensuring that the distribution of sensitive values within any group is statistically similar to the overall dataset, making it more difficult to extract sensitive insights.